 Annie will be bred to Dante when she comes in heat.

 Cally and Dante's pups arrived 2 days early on June 14th.
 This litter could have both longhairs and smooth pups.
 They have 1 smooth black and silver reverse dapple female and 1 smooth black and tan male and 1 longhair black and tan male.
-Pending sale to the Gunkels on the dapple girl.
-Sale pending on the smooth black male to the Thompsons.
+The dapple female is sold.
+Congratulations to the Gunkels!
+The smooth black male is sold.
+Congratulations to the Thompsons!

-Macy and Pistol's pups will be due around July 28th.
+Mel and Simon's pups will be due around October 6th.
 This litter will be smooth pups.
-Possible red, black and tan, and chocolate and tan in solid or dapple patterns.
+Possible red, black and tan, dilute or chocolate and tan in solid or piebald patterns.
+I don't have Mel's pedigree up yet but her parents are Pistol and Brindi.
+Click their names to see their pedigrees.

-Jelly Bean and Pistol's pups will be due around August 15th.
-This litter will be smooth pups.
-Possible red, black and tan, and chocolate and tan in solid or dapple patterns.
+Amber and Cass's pups will be due around October 14th.
+This litter will be longhair pups.
+Possible red, black and tan, or chocolate and tan in solid or brindle patterns.